Avoiding Automotive Collisions with Wildlife

 - Be vigilant!
-Pay close attention to wildlife crossing signs which are placed in common crossing areas and locations known to have higher densities of wildlife.
+Pay close attention to wildlife crossing signs that are placed in common crossing areas and locations known to have higher densities of wildlife.
 Ask your passengers to scan the sides of the roadways – extra eyes are helpful!
 When visibility is reduced, take advantage of your high beams when no traffic is approaching.
-Look above the direct line of your headlights, as moose are difficult to spot at night, and taller than deer.
+Look above the direct line of your headlights, as moose are difficult to spot at night, and are taller than deer.

 - React with care.
 Slow down and be alert if you see an animal cross the road, as others may soon follow.
 This is especially true with deer.